celenagu/Xplor-Recreation-Automation/README.md

 # Xplor-Recreation-Automation

 This repository contains several tools designed to streamline and automate repetitive tasks within the City of Brampton's Xplor Recreation Software.
-It logs all changes to a CSV file for easy tracking and reference.
+All changes are logged to CSV files for easy tracking and reference.

 Automations for adding and removing outdated fees were built upon an existing implementation ([link](https://github.com/Mintches/City-of-Brampton-Recreation)), which has been modified and optimized to improve functionality and meet new project requirements.
 Changes made to the original project are documented in `changelog.md`.